mekomsolutions/openmrs-module-initializer/README.md

 * Bulk creation and saving of concepts provided through CSV files in  **configuration/concepts**.
 * Overrides global properties provided through XML configuration files in **configuration/globalproperties**.
 * Modifies (retire) or create identifier sources as specified in  **configuration/idgen**.
+* Bulk creation and saving of person attribute types provided through CSV files in  **configuration/personattributetypes**.
 * Imports MDS packages provided as .zip files in **configuration/metadatasharing**.